- Did you get injured in a Houston motorcycle accident?

 - Extended hospital stays

 - Missed work

 - Strained personal relationships

 - Diminished quality of life

-Plus, preparing a legal claim for damages is a time-consuming endeavour for your lawyer.
+Plus, preparing a legal claim for damages is a time-consuming endeavor for your lawyer.
 It involves collecting evidence, following up, and keeping track of paperwork for the duration of your treatment… and the vital evidence you need in order to prove your claim starts disappearing the moment a clean-up crew arrives at the accident scene.
-The best time to collect evidence, get witness statements, and start chasing down the parties legally at-fault is now, not later.
+The best time to collect evidence, get witness statements, and start chasing down the parties legally at fault is now, not later.
 Don’t delay.
 Get experienced Houston legal help today.

 What can I do to help my Houston motorcycle accident attorney?